Particular/docs.particular.net/tutorials/nservicebus-101/index.md

 ## Objectives

-In this course we'll build a messaging system using a retail e-commerce domain.
+In this course we'll build a messaging system for a retail e-commerce domain.

 By the end of the course, you will have learned: